qidirbaev/NodeJs/HTTPserver/README.md

-# This codes are only learning and not for production
+# This codes are only for learning and not for production